Introduction to R

 • Define the following terms as they relate to R: object, assign, call, function, arguments, options.

-• Assign values to objects in R.
+• Assign values to names in R.

 • Learn how to name objects.